fierval/fcnd/estimation/writeup.md

 This is another easy update, based on section 7.3.1 of the [paper](https://www.overleaf.com/read/vymfngphcccj#/54894644/)

-I regard this step and the one that followed as one step, since here we get to actually "close the loop" on the last two topics of Term 1.
+I regard this step and the one that follows as one step, since here we get to actually "close the loop" on the last two topics of Term 1.

 ![Step 5](myimages/step5.png)

 ## Step 6: Bringing it All Together

-The video is posted on YouTube.
+The video is posted on [YouTube](http://www.youtube.com/watch?v=iN-5Ts82Kvg).
 De-tuned in 2 steps:

 * De-tune with "ideal" sensors (un-comment sensor std lines for Scenario 11)
 * De-tune with "real" sensors (comment sensor std lines for Scenario 11)